Kicksecure/security-misc/README.md

 - Force immediate system reboot on the occurrence of a single kernel panic, reducing the risk and impact of denial of service attacks and both cold and warm boot attacks.

+- Force immediate kernel panic on OOM.
+This is to avoid security features such as the screen locker, kloak, emerg-shutdown from being arbitrarily terminated when the system starts running out of memory.

 - Disable the use of legacy TIOCSTI operations which can be used to inject keypresses.